Yamaha YM2612

 The YM2612, a.k.a.
 OPN2, is a sound chip developed by Yamaha.
-It is a member of Yamaha's OPN family of FM synthesis chips, and is derived from the YM2203.
+It is a member of Yamaha's OPN family of FM synthesis chips, and was developed as a stripped-down version of the YM2608.

-The YM2612 is a six-channel FM synthesizer.
-It was used in several game and computer systems, most notably in Sega's Mega Drive/Genesis video game console as well as Fujitsu's FM Towns computer series.
+The YM2612 is a six-channel FM synthesizer used in several game and computer systems, most notably in Sega's Mega Drive/Genesis video game console as well as Fujitsu's FM Towns computer series.
+It was also available in CMOS form as the YM3438, a.k.a.
+OPN2C.

-As with the YM3438, it was used by Sega in various arcade game systems, including the Mega-Play and Sega System 32.
+As with the YM3438, it was used by Sega in various arcade game systems, including the Mega-Play, Sega System C and Sega System 32; the YM3438 core was also integrated into an ASIC in later revisions of the Mega Drive/Genesis.

 Features

 The YM2612 has the following features: